TracyGJG/utilities/docs/dom.md

 ### Parameters

--   callback - The callback function to be debounced
+- callback: The callback function to be debounced
--   delay - The optional period before the callback is actually executed (default 1000ms).
+- delay: The optional period before the callback is actually executed (default 1000ms).

 ### Return Value

 The debounced callback function.

 ## [throttle](:#throttle)